bkoprucu/berk/_posts/2025-05-24-Cat-sitting-short.md

 After 5 minutes, you may open bedroom door to let Pamuk eat Kucuk's leftovers.

-You may put the plates in the dishwasher.
-Don't worry about their smell, I'll take care of them later.
+To avoid washing dishes, I either rinse them and put in the dishwasher, or stack them in the sink and make them soak them with this diluted soap:

+{%- include image.html url="/assets/images/posts/cat-sitting/soap.webp" width="450px" -%}

 After they're done with the wet food, I give them dry food.
-I find it easier to get them from these boxes, using the spoon:
+I find it easier to feed them from these boxes, using the spoon:

 {%- include image.html url="/assets/images/posts/cat-sitting/food_boxes.webp" width="450px" -%}